-New for the 2016-17 ski season is an updated, georeferenced PDF map of the MacDonald Pass trails.
+An updated, georeferenced PDF map of the MacDonald Pass trails was released before the 2016-17 ski season.
 You can use it either as a traditional paper map, or with a mobile app on your smartphone.
 Both options are free.
 Here’s how:

 Paper — Download the map and print it, and carry the paper map as you ski the Mac Pass nordic trails.

 Mobile App — To see where you are, how far you’ve skied, and how much you’ve climbed, get the Avenza Maps app and import the Mac Pass Ski Trails Map to your smartphone in four easy steps.
 The Avenza Maps app is (to quote their website) “… a powerful, award-winning offline map viewer with a connected in-app map store to find, purchase and download professionally created maps for a wide variety of uses.”

 - On your smartphone, go to Avenza’s Mobile Maps App webpage, choose to download from the Apple iOS App Store, Google Play, or Microsoft, and get the Avenza PDF Maps app.

 - Open the PDF Maps app.
 Allow the app to access your location and camera.
 The app will use GPS to locate your general location with or without cell service.

 - Go to the Maps screen, click the plus icon (+), and either scan the QR Code below or enter the following URL to import the MacDonald Pass Cross-Country Ski Trails Map (‘macpassmap’):

 - Go skiing!
 The app will track your location, distance traveled, time spent skiing, and how much you’ve climbed and descended.